gleam-lang/erlang/README.md

-# Gleam Beam
+# Gleam Erlang

-Library for interoperating with specific functionality in the erlang runtime (BEAM).

-*This is only for functionality that is not part of the [standard library](https://hex.pm/packages/gleam_stdlib)*
+A library for making use of Erlang specific code!

 ## Features

-- Erlang binary format
+- Erlang binary format (de)serialisation.
-- Charlists
+- Charlists.
-- Erlang logger, level and message formats
+- Erlang logger, level and message formats.